-Do you struggle with how to decorate shelves and bookcases in your home?
-This post includes 12 tips for getting it done right and for making a beautiful statement with the shelves in your home.
+Do you struggle with how to decorate open shelves and bookcases in your home?
+This post includes 12 styling tips for getting it done right and for making a beautiful statement with the shelves in your home.
 Also included is a free checklist!

 Figuring out how to decorate shelves can be intimidating!
 Have you ever seen beautifully decorated shelves, bookcases or hutches and tried to repeat that same look in your home, only to be dissatisfied with the end result?
 Oh man, I SO get it!

 It should be so easy, right?
 Trust me, you are not alone.
-Let me assure you, that by following these tips, you’ll soon gain confidence and will feel right at home in your shelf decorating skin!
+Let me assure you, that by following these easy styling tips, you’ll soon gain confidence and will feel right at home in your shelf decorating skin!

 In the image above, you can see how I applied the principles that I’m going to share with you to my entertainment center.
 Down below, I’ll also share these tips in action on a set of bookcases, on a single wall shelf and how I applied them to the wall shelves in my breakfast room for fall and Christmas.